Cyp9715/IMDB_CNN_binary_classification/README.md

 my personal view is definitely is "Black Comedy."

-but, may be some people who judge it as just 'Just Comedy.'
+but, may be some people judge it as 'Just Comedy.'

-therefore, giving such an objective definition requires a survey to determine whether the 'Joker' is perceived by countless people as being "Black Comedy" or "Comedy."
+therefore, to provide such an objective definition,

+an survey is needed to determine whether a large number of people recognize 'joker' as 'black comedy' or 'comedy'.

 only then can objectify the classification of a movie.